infretis/infretis/examples/gromacs/puckering/README.md

 ```

 ## Questions
 * **4:** We will perform the exercise from the directory "~/infretis/examples/gromacs/puckering/".
-Get an overview of all the files we will be using by running
+Get an overview of the folder structure an all the files we will be using by running
 ```bash
 cd ~/infretis/examples/gromacs/puckering/
 tree .